 Veterans may qualify for educational benefits under the GI Bill (Chapter 34) or the Veteran's Educational Assistance Program (VEAP).
-Students can obtain further information on all GI benefit programs from the Veteran's Administration or from the Director of Student Services/Registrar and the Director of Financial Aid.
+Students can obtain further information on all GI benefit programs from the Veteran's Administration or from the Student Services Coordinator and the Director of Financial Aid.
 More information regarding benefits available to veterans and active duty personnel and their families is available on the College website.